 Carrollton Reports First Positive Mosquito Trap of the Season; Schedules Ground Spraying

-Dallas County Health and Human Services (DCHHS) has confirmed one mosquito sample testing positive for West Nile Virus (WNV) in Carrollton.
-This sample was collected from the mosquito management area 7A.
-Area 7A is located between S. Broadway Street, Whitlock Lane/Keller Springs Road, Josey Lane, and Belt Line Road.
+Dallas County Health and Human Services (DCHHS) has confirmed one mosquito sample testing positive for West Nile virus (WNV) in Carrollton.
+This sample was collected from the mosquito management area 4B.
+Area 4B is located between Josey Lane, Trinity Mills Road, Frankford Road, and the eastern City limits.
 This area can be viewed in detail at cityofcarrollton.com/westnile and a map can be downloaded here.
-The City of Carrollton conducts mosquito trapping in seven areas of the city each week of the mosquito season, April-October, and has collected 21 samples so far this year.
+The City of Carrollton conducts mosquito trapping in seven areas of the City each week of the mosquito season, May-October, and has collected 56 samples so far this year.

 Cory Heiple, Environmental Services Director, encourages citizens to practice the ‘4Ds’ to reduce the risk of WNV:

-- DEET All Day, Every Day: Whenever you’re outside, use insect repellants that contain DEET, picaridin, or oil of lemon eucalyptus.
+- DEET All Day, Every Day: Whenever you are outside, use insect repellants that contain DEET, picaridin, or oil of lemon eucalyptus.